-Brokerage and Rehab
+• Brokerage vs Rehab

-An example might be talking with a client about getting into a vocational program.
-(S)ituation: Client has had difficulty following through with previous attempts at either getting into or remaining in a program.
+Context (Situation) Client has had difficulty following through with previous attempts at either getting into or remaining in a vocational program.
 Successfully completing the program is an objective on the client plan.
 The client's goal is to become independent and get a paying job.